guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 Once you downloaded the correct **Shapely** file, open a terminal and navigate to the folder that contains it and type *pip install **NAME_OF_YOU_SHAPELY_FILE***.

-After running all these commands, you should be able to open and run the Operator GUI project.
+After running all these commands, you should be able to open and run the Operator GUI project in the directory *projetlong/Cervical_GUI*.

+### The Oculus App

+The Oculus App part of the project is made with Unity 2017.3.

+To obtain Unity, you need to go to the [Unity homepage](https://unity3d.com/fr) and download it, using the *Personal Edition*.

+Once it is installed, you should be able to open the Oculus App project under the directory *projetlong/Cervical*.